dbt-labs/docs.getdbt.com/website/docs/guides/sl-cookbook-recipes.md

 ```
 </File>

-1. In that same semantic model file, add entities to define user-related entities (such as user or `user_daily`), dimensions to specify time dimensions (such as `date_day`), and measures for a distinct count of active users (`count_activity_users`) aggregated by day.
+2. Add the following YAML configurations in that same semantic model file:
+   - entities to define user-related entities (such as user or `user_daily`)
+   - dimensions to specify time dimensions (such as `date_day`)
+   - measures for a distinct count of active users (`count_activity_users`) aggregated by day.

 <File name="models/semantic_models/sem_user_activity_daily.yml">